stefaneg/notes/marel/A3ThinkerSteps.md

 ### Clarify the purpose

 - Why are we talking about this?
+Ask Deniz for better clarification.
 - What are we trying to accomplish?
+  - There is frustration from customers.
+Team seems to be becoming a bottleneck.
 - What central question needs an answer?
+Ná út´ur glærum.
+Burnout.
 - How is this problem relevant to the organisation as a whole?

 **What is the purpose of this ?**